pnm1384/AI-project/README.md

 Replay Buffer: We implemented a ReplayBuffer to store and manage transitions of the form (state, action, reward, next_state, done).
 This off-policy memory allows us to sample random mini-batches for training, effectively breaking temporal correlations in the data and stabilizing the learning process.

 ### 2. Network Architectures
-Actor Network: The actor is a feed-forward neural network that outputs the parameters (μ, σ) of a stochastic Gaussian policy.
+- **Actor Network**: The actor is a feed-forward neural network that outputs the parameters (μ, σ) of a stochastic Gaussian policy.
 Actions are sampled from this distribution using the reparameterization trick, which allows gradients to flow back through the sampling process.
 A tanh activation function is applied to these actions, ensuring they are bounded within the environment's action space.

-Twin Critic Networks: Two separate critic networks were implemented to estimate the soft Q-value function, Q(s,a).
+- **Twin Critic Networks**: Two separate critic networks were implemented to estimate the soft Q-value function, Q(s,a).
 The use of two critics, and taking the minimum of their outputs to compute the Bellman target, is a crucial technique in SAC to mitigate overestimation bias and improve training stability.
+Each of these critics has a corresponding target network that is a time-delayed copy of the main critic network.
+The target networks are used to calculate the stable Bellman target.

 ### 3. Agent & Training Setup
-Agent Class: The Agent class integrates the actor, critics, and replay buffer.
+- **Agent Class**: The Agent class integrates the actor, critics, and replay buffer.
 It orchestrates the training loop, managing the delayed policy updates, soft target network updates, and the crucial automatic entropy tuning.

-Loss Function: We used Mean Squared Error (MSE) for the critic's value loss and an entropy-regularized policy gradient for the actor's policy loss.
+- **Loss Function**: We used Mean Squared Error (MSE) for the critic's value loss and an entropy-regularized policy gradient for the actor's policy loss.

-Optimizer: All networks were trained using the AdamW optimizer, a robust choice for deep learning.
+- **Optimizer**: All networks were trained using the AdamW optimizer, a robust choice for deep learning.

-Automatic Entropy Tuning: The agent was configured to automatically adjust the entropy regularization coefficient (α) to match a predefined target_entropy, thus dynamically balancing exploration and exploitation throughout training.
+- **Automatic Entropy Tuning**: The agent was configured to automatically adjust the entropy regularization coefficient (α) to match a predefined target_entropy, thus dynamically balancing exploration and exploitation throughout training.

 ## 📊 Results
 The SAC agent was trained on the HalfCheetah-v5 environment, successfully learning a robust running policy.